 The disk storage is set to RAID 6 (for hardware), and contains a single large LVM volume, which is common to all nodes in the cluster and whose purpose is storing the VMs.

 The tape library is connected via SAS to one of the PVE servers, and is exported by iSCSI using SCST, this way, it can be used by any VM in the cluster.

 In the cluster VM, there are currently about 15 VMs running each of them with a very specific function: we have a network controller wireless Ubiquiti UniFi (Debian), two domain controllers ActiveDirectory (Win2012R2), a LAMP (Debian) server, NVR UniFi airVision (Debian), a PXE server (Debian), an application server (one Debian, another Windows), etc..
 And of course, the PACS (WIN2008R2) servers which, although consuming a huge amount of resources, do not affect the overall performance.

 The only thing not virtualized, is a FreeBSD server (based on pfSense) acting as IPv4 + 6 router, as well as a storage implementation of homemade discs (craft rather...) for general tests (also implemented with Proxmox VE, but not part of the cluster).

 Magic in action

 If for some reason we would have to shut down one of the nodes, the VMs configured to keep running, still will run, and those not will go down... no rushing in at dawn :-) If any VM is damaged, we simply restore the latest backup available, and it will continue working... we do not have to go out looking desperately for an identical hardware to the damaged one.
 So live really became easier :-)

-Pablo Alejandro Hamann, IT departement at Hospital de Urgencias, Municipalidad de Córdoba
+IT departement, Hospital de Urgencias, Municipalidad de Córdoba